Leodium2024/LUC-impacts-Brazil/Input/Preliminary_Input/Biodiversity/README.txt

 	- InputBiodiveristy3.R # Calibrate and validate the SDMs These files can be found in Premilinary_Input/Biodiveristy.

+The input of these script can be downloaded at :

-The input of InputBiodiveristy1.R are available for download at:
+The input of InputBiodiveristy1.R are :
+	- GBIF.xlsx
+	- SALVE.xlsx
+	- CRIA.Xlsx

-The input of InputBiodiveristy2.R are available for download at:
+The input of InputBiodiveristy2.R are:
+	-

-The input of InputBiodiveristy3.R are available for download at:
+The input of InputBiodiveristy3.R are:
+	- Presence.xlsx

+	- Absence.xlsx